Vizura Sports Center

-Vizura Sport Center is an indoor sports arena in Belgrade, Serbia.
+Vizura Sport Center was an indoor sports arena in Belgrade, Serbia.

 Built in 2002 and located in the New Belgrade municipality on Tošin Bunar Street, it has a seating capacity for 1,500.
 The arena is licensed for professional basketball, volleyball and table tennis.
 It is the home arena of basketball clubs KK Mega Vizura.

+The arena was demolished in 2023.